kalperin/alljoyn_objc/README-INSTALLING.txt

 7. Locate your OpenSSL build products folders (i.e.: Debug-iphoneos) in the /Users/<your username>/Libarary/Developer/Xcode/DerivedData/XXXXXXXXXXXXX-openssl/Build/Products
-   folder, and copy all the build products folders to the build folder created in step 6.
+   folder, and copy all the <configuration>-<platform> folders, like Debug-iphoneos, to the build folder created in step 6.

-8. You should now have a folder structure similar to this:
+8. You should now have a folder structure similar to this containing libssl and libcrypto for each $(CONFIGURATION)-$(PLATFORM_NAME) you built in step 5:

 	openssl-1.0.1c

 		build
 			Debug-iphoneos
+				libssl.a
+				libcrypto.a

 			Debug-iphonesimulator
+				libssl.a
+				libcrypto.a

 			É